Seahawks add D.J. Reed and Colby Parkinson to 53-player roster and elevate Jayson Stanley and Stephen Sullivan

 Reed, who played the last two seasons with the 49ers before being claimed off waivers in August, was on the NFI list with a pec injury while Parkinson had a foot injury, each suffered in offseason training.

 Reed may help fill in at the nickel-corner spot with Ugo Amadi appearing unlikely to play due to a hamstring injury.
 Reed can also help with returns.
+Reed, though, was immediately added to the injured report after he was activated Saturday, listed as questionable with a hamstring issue.

-Parkinson gives Seattle five tight ends on its current roster, joining Greg Olsen, Will Dissly, Jacob Hollister and Luke Willson.
+Parkinson, a 2020 fourth-round pick out of Stanford, gives Seattle five tight ends on its current roster, joining Greg Olsen, Will Dissly, Jacob Hollister and Luke Willson.

 But there has been some speculation the Seahawks could try to deal Hollister and his $3.2 million salary by the deadline on Tuesday, and Seattle appears to want to get Hollister and his receiving ability on the field in some capacity.